ChadBowler/Stack-em-Back-Blog/README.md

 # ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-Stack 'em Back Blog is a CMS-style blog site where anyone can create blog posts or comment on other's posts
+Stack 'em Back Blog is a CMS-style blog site where anyone can create blog posts or comment on other's posts.
+You must sign in to the application in order to add comments, or to add, update or delete blogs.
+Blogs may be viewed even while logged out.

 ## Table of Contents